Bandon Cheese History

 WHY CHEESE IN BANDON?

 Great cheese begins with great milk.
-Bandon is located on the Southern Oregon Coast, in the “Banana Belt” of Oregon, which provides a warm and temperate climate all year round.
-This is great weather for growing grass, and raising cows!
-Just inland to the East of Bandon is the lush and fertile Coquille River Valley.
-This valley has been producing milk for hundreds of years and has been recognized by many experts as some of the richest dairy land in the Country.
-The Valley is defined by the meandering Coquille River, which moves slowly through the valley, depositing minerals and nutrients in the soil.
-It is this river that gives the Valley its unique character and terroir.
-Terroir is used to describe the flavor of a particular land, area, and climate, unique to itself.
-According to our cheesemaker Brad Sinko, who has been making cheese in the area for over 20 years, milk and thus cheese from the Coquille area has a unique taste, and is instantly distinguishable flavor, making it recognizable among all other dairy areas.
+Bandon is located on the Southern Oregon Coast, in the “Banana Belt” of Oregon, which provides a warm and temperate climate year-round.
+This is ideal weather for growing grass and raising cows!
+Just inland, to the east of Bandon, lies the lush and fertile Coquille River Valley.
+This valley has been producing milk for hundreds of years and is recognized by many experts as some of the richest dairy land in the country.

 Bandon is located at the mouth of the Coquille River, where the nutrient rich water terminates into the Pacific Ocean.
 Before roads, boats would carry milk from the valley out to Bandon for processing.
 Once the cheese was made and aged, it was then sent all around the country from of the Port of Bandon.
 Roads are now in place, and trucks have replaced boats, but the same basic milk and cheese system continues to flourish with Face Rock Creamery.